rooftop-media/ktty-tutorial/version1.0/tutorial.md

 <h3 id="f-7">  ☑️ Step 7:  Editing <code>d_get_cursor_pos()</code> again.</h3>

 The `d_get_cursor_pos` algorithm is used to position the cursor on the buffer.
-We need to edit it again to account for the scroll -- a single line addition.
+We need to edit it again to account for the scroll -- adding `position[0] -= _scroll;` will work.

+The resulting line position may be negative, OR above the window height.
+We'll check for those cases using an IF statement, and change `_scroll` if needed.
+This function returns an array, so once we change `_scroll`, we can return the new calculation with `return d_get_cursor_pos();`!

 ```javascript
 function d_get_cursor_pos() {            /**  Returns a 2 index array, [int line, int char]           **/